brandonbloom/brandonbloom.github.io/source/_posts/2012-12-21-the-nodejs-repl-is-broken.md

 Now, I realize that this is a bold and, thus far, unsubstantiated claim.
 Python and Ruby are revered for interactive, dynamic development and Firebug's JavaScript console changed the game for web apps.
 So with so many happy REPL users, what are these fundamental flaws?
-Since it's the worst offender, let me pick on JavaScript for a moment...
+Since it is the worst offender, let me pick on JavaScript for a moment...

 Node's stock REPL provides a fragile and awkward notion of an evaluation